rodzanto/amazon-sagemaker-object-detection-railways/README.md

 To perform the training of a Deep Learning model, it is important to have a large, high-quality and labeled dataset.
 The data labeling process can be done using [Amazon SageMaker Ground Truth](https://aws.amazon.com/sagemaker/groundtruth/) through its graphical interface or programmatically in the jupyter notebook.
 You can see SageMaker Ground Truth [labeling jobs examples](https://github.com/aws/amazon-sagemaker-examples/tree/master/ground_truth_labeling_jobs) on the AWS Github.

 The final results of the labeling job are the frames extracted from the videos (JPEG) and an output data file known as **augmented manifest file** which contains label data for each object that is sent to the labeling job and metadata about the label assigned to data objects.
-See [SageMaker documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/sms-data-output.html#sms-output-box) for specification on bounding box annotations.
+See [Amazon SageMaker documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/sms-data-output.html#sms-output-box) for specification on bounding box annotations.

 **2. Model training**